FaisalKB/Decoder-Ring/README.md

 ![Decoder ring](https://static.wikia.nocookie.net/grimadventures/images/2/29/The_Secret_Decoder_Ring_Title_Card.png/revision/latest?cb=20150618062102)

 if you're like me, you probably are wondering what a decoder ring even is!
-Back in the day (no offense to those of more tenure) kids would rush to cereal boxes and obtain a plastic ring that helped them decode secret messages located on the box!
+Back in the day, (no offense to those of more tenure) kids would rush to cereal boxes to obtain a plastic ring inside that helped them decode secret messages located on the box!
 I have essentially taken the fun and magic of decoding messages, and wrote
 JavaScript to allow you to encode and decode messages of your own, using 3 unique methods!